Off-Road Vehicles and Wharton Access Plan

-Illegal riding of off-road vehicles is damaging over 300,000 acres of state park, forest and wilderness each year, and is costing the State and taxpayers almost a million dollars each year in damages without the ability to assign that loss to the responsible party.
+The New Jersey Department of Environmental Protection has estimated that hundreds of thousands of acres of state park, forest and wilderness areas have been damaged by illegal or irresponsible off-road vehicle use, costing taxpayers almost a million dollars annually in damages without the ability to assign that loss to reponsible parties.

 [+ ZOOM] ORV damage at Black Run Preserve in Evesham Township © PPA